JitendraCh-Kore/pms-injectable-docs/README.md

 <br/>

 # Implementation
 It's an easy, convenient and effortless implementation of PMS Injectable App.
+Pick My Solar application can only be delivered to `<pms-injectable>` HTML tag.
+To get the Pick My Solar application, add `<pms-injectable>` tag inside `<body>` wherever you want the application to appear.
+This tag will automatically adjust the `height` and `width` based on the container’s `height` and `width`.
+So it’s recommended to use this inside a `<div>` with specific `height` and `width`.

 ## Basic Code

 To get started with PMS Injectable App, you need to first add the base code.
 The base code snippet has your PMS token/pid as displayed below: